input-output-hk/cip72-dapp-registration/README.md

 ## Set up required tooling

-You will need a node.js and yarn installed in your system.
+You will need a node.js installed in your system.

 You need a few tools to be available in your terminal: